laminlabs/lamindb/README.md

 lamin save sample.fasta --key sample.fasta
 ```

-To load an artifact into a local cache, run:
+To load an artifact via the CLI into a local cache, run:

 ```shell
 lamin load --key sample.fasta